BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 DIAGRAM

 To become a ReadyRemit early adopter, browse to the <a href="https://brightwell.com/contact-us/" target="_blank">Brightwell Contact</a> page, scroll to the *Get in touch* form, type your name and email, choose *ReadyRemit* from the dropdown menu, add a comment, and click Submit.

 Once you sign up, Brightwell will provide you with the following:

-1. A unique set of credentials for each of your ReadyRemit client applications.
-These credentials consist of a *client_id* and a *client_secret*.
-Each client application passes these two values to the ReadyRemit REST API in return for an access token required by other API operations.
+1. A *client_id* and a *client_secret* for each of your ReadyRemit client applications.
+Each application passes these two values to the ReadyRemit REST API in return for an access token required by other API operations.

 1. A unique *senderId* (required by certain ReadyRemit REST API operations) for each sender account you support.